 - How does life insurance work?

-By taking thorough notes during your prospect/client meetings and using tools like Wordtracker or Google Keyword Planner, you’re able to monitor the questions people are asking about life insurance and be proactive and ready with your answers.
-Bottom line: Educate them on what life insurance is, its benefits, and the actual cost.
+By taking thorough notes during your prospect/client meetings and using tools like Wordtracker or Google Keyword Planner (pictured above), you’re able to proactively prepare answers to frequently asked questions about life insurance.

-During the Purchasing Decision stage, utilizing life insurance needs assessment tools help tremendously during your prospect and client meetings.
+Life insurance needs assessment tools can help tremendously during your meetings in the Purchasing Decision stage.
 See our blog, Life Insurance Needs Assessment Resources for Insurance Agents, for a list of some great free resources.

-Finally, Postpurchase Interactions are incredibly important for client retention.
-Make sure you have an effective client onboarding process in place.
-Check out this resource for building that: [Free PDF] 7 Steps to Onboarding a New Client.
+Finally, Postpurchase Interactions are important for client retention.
+Make sure you have an effective client onboarding process in place with our [Free] 6 Steps to Onboarding a New Client PDF.

 Life Insurance Needs Assessment Resources for Insurance Agents

-In this blog, we gathered some online resources for assessing the need for life insurance.
-Use these in tandem with what you already have to provide the best experience possible for your clients.
+These online resources can help you better assess your client’s need for life insurance–you can use these tools along with what you already have to provide the best experience possible for your clients.